 In a hurry?
 There are several fairly decent reasons to give afl-fuzz a try:

 It is pretty sophisticated.
 It's an instrumentation-guided genetic fuzzer capable of synthesizing complex file semantics in a wide range of non-trivial targets, lessening the need for purpose-built, syntax-aware tools.
-It also comes with a unique crash explorer, a test case minimizer, and a syntax analyzer - making it dead simple to evaluate the impact of crashing bugs.
+It also comes with a unique crash explorer, a test case minimizer, a fault-triggering allocator, and a syntax analyzer - making it dead simple to evaluate the impact of crashing bugs.

 It has street smarts.
 It is built around a range of carefully researched, high-gain test case preprocessing and fuzzing strategies rarely employed with comparable rigor in other fuzzing frameworks.
 As a result, it finds real bugs.